joeavanzato/ThreatSim/README.md

 # ThreatSim
  Threat Simulator for Enterprise Networks

+## Warning

+ThreatSim contains many different dangerous commands which can greatly impact system functionality, features and stability.
+It is recommended to only run on a machine which can be immediately re-imaged or is otherwise not part of any production network.
+Additionally, any target provided via the -t/--target flag should also be able to be immediately re-imaged and not part of any production network.

+No responsibility is taken for damages incurred on production networks through use of this software - please carefully read the license and the source code prior to execution in order to understand the potential dangers.

 ## What is it?

 ThreatSim is a blue-team utility designed to simulate modern threat-actor TTPs in order to help blue-teams identify potential gaps in logging, EDR/AV controls, SIEM/UEBA detections or otherwise.
 It is possible to generate both completely randomized but logical behavior as well as to simulate actual threat actors based on known procedures.